Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - CRT-A (Charitable Remainder Annuity Trust, a.k.a.
 CRAT): Payout is a fixed dollar amount, set when the trust is created.

-Both shield the donated asset from immediate capital-gains taxes and offer an income tax deduction equal to the present value of the future charitable gift.
+Both shield the donated asset from immediate capital-gains taxes and offer an income tax deduction equal to the present value of the future charitable gift, which is exactly why CRTs are considered a tax-efficient giving vehicle by many advisors.

 How the Mechanics Unfold